-- Transaction Speed – Higher the transaction speed, faster the order will be processed.
-So, allow currencies with high TPS so that customer don’t have to wait to confirm the transaction.
+- Transaction Speed – The higher the transaction speed, the faster the order will be processed.
+So, allow currencies with high TPS so that customers don’t have to wait to confirm the transaction.

-- Price Volatility – Avoid small market cap cryptocurrencies as they are highligh volatile in comparison to large cap coins and might forge a massive risk for your business
+- Price Volatility – Avoid small market cap cryptocurrencies as they are highly volatile in comparison to large-cap coins and might forge a massive risk for your business

 - Wallet Compatibility– You don’t want to accept crypto payments that you can’t store in your crypto wallet.

 Having said that, here are some of the widely accepted cryptocurrencies by popular brands worldwide.